-If the FDA does not accept our tradipitant NDA or sNDA filings for the use of tradipitant for patients with gastroparesis and patients with motion sickness; if the FDA determines that our clinical trial results for tradipitant for the treatment of gastroparesis or for the treatment of motion sickness do not demonstrate adequate safety and substantial evidence of efficacy; or if the FDA does not approve an applicable PDUFA date, continued development of tradipitant will be significantly delayed or terminated, our business will be significantly harmed, and the market price of our stock could decline.
+If the FDA does not approve our tradipitant NDA filing for the use of tradipitant for patients with gastroparesis or accept our sNDA filing for the use of tradipitant for patients with motion sickness; or if the FDA determines that our clinical trial results for tradipitant for the treatment of gastroparesis or for the treatment of motion sickness do not demonstrate adequate safety and substantial evidence of efficacy, continued development of tradipitant will be significantly delayed or terminated, our business will be significantly harmed, and the market price of our stock could decline.

 In February 2022, we announced results from our Phase III clinical study, VP-VLY-686-3301, evaluating the efficacy and safety of tradipitant in treating the symptoms of gastroparesis.
 The study did not meet its prespecified primary endpoint, which was the difference between drug and placebo on the change of the severity of nausea from baseline at week 12 of treatment.
 Both treatment arms showed significant improvements from baseline on nausea as well as the other core symptoms of gastroparesis.
 When restricting the analysis in the group of patients that used no rescue medications at baseline and adjusting for poor compliance, we identified strong evidence of a drug effect across a number of symptoms and across the duration of the study, including a significant and meaningful effect at the prespecified primary endpoint of nausea change at week 12.
 The FDA may not view this data as constituting substantial evidence of efficacy for tradipitant in any indication for the treatment of gastroparesis or its symptoms, for any length of treatment.
-We are preparing for submission of an NDA for tradipitant for patients with gastroparesis.
+In May 2023, we announced positive results from the first Phase III study of tradipitant in motion sickness, confirming the previously reported results demonstrating that tradipitant is effective in the prevention of vomiting associated with motion sickness.
+Our second Phase III study of tradipitant in motion sickness is ongoing.
 We have also initiated a Phase III clinical study of tradipitant for the treatment of motion sickness.
 Any adverse developments or results or perceived adverse developments or results with respect to our regulatory submission or the tradipitant clinical programs in any or all indications will significantly harm our business and could cause the market price of our stock to decline.
 Examples of such adverse developments include, but are not limited to:

-- the FDA determining that they believe additional clinical studies are required with respect to tradipitant for the treatment of gastroparesis or for the treatment of motion sickness; - · safety, efficacy or other concerns arising from clinical or non-clinical studies in these programs; or - the FDA determining that the tradipitant clinical trial programs raise safety concerns or do not demonstrate substantial evidence of efficacy.
+- the FDA determining that they believe additional clinical studies are required with respect to tradipitant for the treatment of gastroparesis or for the treatment of motion sickness; - safety, efficacy or other concerns arising from clinical or non-clinical studies in these programs; or - the FDA determining that the tradipitant clinical trial programs raise safety concerns or do not demonstrate substantial evidence of efficacy.